Wind up Family Trust – how to get rid of a Discretionary Trust

 Every year, you pay to prepare Trust tax returns for trusts that are no longer in use.
 Perhaps your Trust was set up for a specific purpose.
 But that time has passed.

-You have an old Family Trust.
+You have an old Family Discretionary Trust.
 Your accountant or financial planner suggests that it is more trouble than it is worth.
-Vesting a Family Trust is simple and straightforward.
-Just build this Vesting a Family Trust deed.
+The Vest Family Trust Deed is simple and straightforward.
+Just build this Terminate a Discretionary Trust deed.

-• The old Family Trust has achieved its original purpose
+• The Trust has achieved its original purpose

-• The discretionary trust has no assets (if it has debts do a Debt Forgiveness Deed first)
+• It has no assets (if it has debts do a Debt Forgiveness Deed first)

 • The controllers of the trust don’t want to continue